cws7777/lba_datasets/README.md

-# lba_datasets
+# DramaQA+K dataset for Learning by Asking
-Extending the existing benchmark VideoQA datasets
+Extends DramaQA, the existing benchmark VideoQA dataset.